 Dan felt lighter of heart than he had in a long while as he rattled over the gravel road toward home.

 Arrived at Stonehaven, he again popped the trunk lid, took out the wrapped piglet, and walked to the house, forgetting the eggs on the passenger seat.
 Climbing the stile over the fence surrounding the yard, he saw Linda and Rob at the picnic table under the black walnut tree, enjoying the cooler air of the late afternoon.
 Heather toddled around the table, keeping one hand on the bench seat for support.

 He waved to return their greeting, but did not turn toward them.
 “Stay out of the kitchen!” he said over his shoulder, and entered the house.

 Having dressed out the piglet, he wrapped heart, liver, and kidneys and put them in the refrigerator.
-They would do nicely for more utilitarian meals.
-Tonight was a feast.
+They would do nicely for more utilitarian meals—tonight was a feast!
 He paused a minute, looking at the little pink pig.
-Unlike an animal which lost its hide on the way to the oven, it looked so prim, so dainty—it could very well be peacefully asleep. . .
+Unlike an animal which lost its hide on the way to the oven, it looked so prim, so dainty—it could well be peacefully asleep.
 He completed his preparations, and placed it reverently into the preheated oven.

-He waited a few minutes, gazing mesmerized at the gathering blue on the distant ridge.
-The tantalizing redolence of roasting meat began to fill the kitchen.
+He waited a few minutes, gazing mesmerized at the gathering blue on the distant ridge, the smell of roasting meat filling the kitchen.